JirehHorton/Customer-Retention-Analysis-SQL/README.md

 In this dataset, no customers placed more than one order.
 This indicates that:
 - The dataset may only include each customer’s first order, or
 - Repeat purchase behavior was not captured in the sample.

+**Business Implication:**

+Potential opportunities to implement loyalty programs or marketing campaigns to repeat customers

 </details>

 ---